 Oh!
 And next time you watch the 2014 film adaptation of Jason Robert Brown’s Last Five Years, see if you can spot a certain Mr. Inch in the background.

-Spencer proudly endorses Dream Cymbals and Gongs and plays Evans Drumheads, Promark Sticks, and Puresound Snare Wires.
+Spencer proudly endorses Dream Cymbals and Gongs and plays Evans Drumheads and Promark Sticks.